chaolic6505/applemusicCDS/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Apple music is one of the most popular music streaming platform, however, a web player of Apple Music was never created.
+Apple music is one of the most popular music streaming platform, however, a web player of Apple Music was never developed.
 That's why we want to create a music streaming web application that works similar to Apple Music.

 ## 🏁 Getting Started <a name = "getting_started"></a>